ServiceCanada/invitation-manager/README.md

   	* config.json
     * im.json

-To download each file, you can follow these steps:
+To download each file, you can follow these steps (works in Firefox and Chrome browsers):
 1. Click on the file name to open it in GitHub
 2. Click “Raw” button.
 The file will open as a page on your browser
 3. Right-Click the page and select “Save as …”